Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 Refer to the assignment schedule below for the due date of each project.
 Submissions will be accepted until midnight on the due date.
 Late submissions will not be graded.

+### Project and Tutorial Resubmission Policy

-After you recieve graded feedback from the TA or instructor for each project and tutorial you will have a total of 2 days after you recieve your grade to fix any issues and resubmit for final grading.
+After you recieve graded feedback from the TA or instructor for each project and tutorial you have submitted on time you will have a total of 2 days after you recieve your grade to fix any issues and resubmit for final grading.

 ### Quiz Policy

-A total of 3 paper and pencil quizzes will be given in class.If the student experiences an unexpected event such as a medical issue or a family emergency the student may be approved to retake the quiz during testing center hours within a week of when the quiz was given.
-To be approved to retake a missed quiz the student must communicate with the instructor prior to the quiz date.
+A total of 3 paper and pencil quizzes will be given in class.If the student experiences an unexpected event such as a medical issue or a family emergency the student may be approved to retake the quiz during testing center hours within a week of when the quiz was given.To be approved to retake a missed quiz the student must communicate with the instructor prior to the quiz date.

 ## Evaluation Criteria